Medieval renaissances

-The medieval renaissances were periods characterised by significant cultural renewal across medieval Western Europe.
+The medieval renaissances were periods of cultural renewal across medieval Western Europe.
 These are effectively seen as occurring in three phases - the Carolingian Renaissance (8th and 9th centuries), Ottonian Renaissance (10th century) and the Renaissance of the 12th century.

 The term was first used by medievalists in the 19th century, by analogy with the historiographical concept of the 15th and 16th century Italian Renaissance.
 This was notable since it marked a break with the dominant historiography of the time, which saw the Middle Ages as a Dark Age.
-The term has always been a subject of debate and criticism, particularly on how widespread such renewal movements were and on the validity of comparing them with the Italian Renaissance.
+The term has always been a subject of debate and criticism, particularly on how widespread such renewal movements were and on the validity of comparing them with the Renaissance of the Post-Medieval Early modern period.

 History of the concept

-The term 'renaissance' was first used as a name for a period in medieval history in the 1830s, with the birth of medieval studies.
+The term 'renaissance', as a name for a period in medieval history, was first used in the 1830s, with the birth of medieval studies.
 It was coined by Jean-Jacques Ampère.

 Pre-Carolingian renaissances

 As Pierre Riché points out, the expression "Carolingian Renaissance" does not imply that Western Europe was barbaric or obscurantist before the Carolingian era.
 The centuries following the collapse of the Roman Empire in the West did not see an abrupt disappearance of the ancient schools, from which emerged Martianus Capella, Cassiodorus and Boethius, essential icons of the Roman cultural heritage in the Middle Ages, thanks to which the disciplines of liberal arts were preserved.
 The fall of the Western Roman Empire saw the "Vandal Renaissance" of Kings Thrasamund and Hilderic in late 5th and early 6th century North Africa, where ambitious architectural projects were commissioned, the Vandal kings dressed in Roman imperial style with Roman triumphal rulership symbols, and intellectual traditions, poetry and literature flourished.
+Classical education and the Romano-African elite's opulent lifestyle were maintained, as seen in the plentiful classicizing texts which emerged in this period.
 The 7th century saw the "Isidorian Renaissance" in the Visigothic Kingdom of Hispania in which sciences flourished and the integration of Christian and pre-Christian thought occurred, while the spread of Irish monastic schools (scriptoria) over Europe laid the groundwork for the Carolingian Renaissance.
 There was a similar flourishing in the Northumbrian Renaissance of the 7th and 8th centuries.